Eating Disorders Awareness

 The Treatment Team

 Eating disorders are both medical and psychological conditions.
 Therefore, treatment usually includes working with a team of specialists including: a medical doctor or nurse practitioner, licensed therapist, a registered dietitian, and sometimes a psychiatrist or family therapist.
-If your child will be receiving family–based treatment (FBT), the treatment team will include a medical doctor or nurse practitioner and an FBT therapist.
-A psychiatrist may also be a part of the team.
+If your child will be receiving family-based treatment (FBT), the treatment team will include a specially trained FBT therapist.

 - Keeps track of your child’s physical health by checking height, weight, blood pressure, pulse, and temperature

-- Provides recommendations on weight goals, calcium and vitamin supplements, exercise, hormone replacement (in girls), and medication for anxiety or depression
+- Provides recommendations on weight goals, calcium and vitamin supplements, exercise, hormone replacement, and medication for anxiety or depression

-- Outlines the best treatment options for your child: The medical specialist may suggest meeting with a therapist and dietitian, starting a family–based treatment program, or having your child go to a day program, the hospital or residential treatment, until medically stable
+- Outlines the best treatment options for your child: The medical provider will suggest meeting with a therapist and dietitian, starting a family–based treatment program, or having your child go to a day program, the hospital or residential treatment, until medically stable

 - Helps your child improve self–esteem, body image, and confidence